Giant knotweed is an invasive species.

 How to identify giant knotweed

-- Perennial shrub that can grow nine to twenty feet in height, typically with no branches.
+- Giant knotweed (Polygonum sachalinense) is a perennial shrub that can grow nine to twenty feet in height, typically with no branches.

 - Resembles bamboo.